Canon 5D Mark II vs Leica X-U Typ 113

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5D Mark II and X-U Typ 113 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark II and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.